bennettpe/fullstack-frameworks-django-website/README.md

 For wireframe see [Wireframe documentation](static/wireframe/My Full Stack Frameworks with django wireframe.pdf)

 ### Database Schema
-My SQLite3 / Postgres database consists of the following tables
+My SQLite3 (Development) / Postgres (Production) database consists of the following tables
 * accounts_userprofile
 * checkout_order
 * checkout_orderlineitem
 * products_product
-* products_userting
+* products_userating

 ![Database schema](static/wireframe/Fullstack Frameworks with Django Database Schema Diagram.gif)
 Diagram of website database schema

 ### Functional Flow
-Users will access website via **{% url 'index' %}**
-On the navbar there are the following eight icons (Home, About, Parts, Register, Log in, Cart, Contact, Charts) and on the page there are Register and log in buttons.
+On the **navbar** there are the following eight icons (Home, About, Parts, Register, Log in, Cart, Contact, Charts) <br> and on the page there are Register and log in buttons.
-Unregistered users can search parts by, clicking on parts which then shows a parts category dropdown. register button allows uses to register username and password.
+Unregistered users can search parts by, clicking on parts which then shows a parts category dropdown. <br>
+The **Register** button allows uses to register username and password.
-sign in button allows users to sign in. once signed in the login and register icon are removed and a Log out icon is shown with userid. when logging out a message is daisplayed saying "You have successfully been logged out". when logging in as "admin" a icon is shown to access the django admin panel.
+The **sign in** button allows users to sign in. once signed in the login and register icon are removed and a Log out icon is shown with userid. <br>
+When logging out a message is displayed saying **You have successfully been logged out**. <br>
+When logging in as **admin** a icon is shown on the navbar to access the django admin panel.

 ![Functional flow](static/wireframe/FULL STACK FRAMEWORK WITH DJANGO PROJECT BRIEF.pdf)
 Diagram of website functional flow